mitradranirban/samaano-fonts/README.md

 ![Sample Image](documentation/image2.png)

 ## About
-This font is created by Dr Anirban Mitra, an amateure Typographer and Free Software Enthusisast.
+This font is created by Dr Anirban Mitra, an amateure Typographer and Free Software Enthusiast.

 ## Changelog